 9 weeks and 1 day of learning missed

 The 1996 Education Act clearly states “If any child of compulsory age, who is a registered pupil at a school, fails to attend regularly, the parent/carer of the child shall be guilty of an offence.”

-- Students should arrive by 8:35am, ready for line up at 8:40am.
-Arriving after 8:35am means that a late mark will be recorded on your child’s attendance and they must attend a late detention that evening.
-We run a free breakfast club from 8:00am for all students.
+- Students should arrive and join line up by 8:30am.
+Arriving after 8:30am means that a late mark will be recorded on your child’s attendance and they must attend a late detention.

 - Being late to school means your child misses out on important information given in the morning.